epomatti/az-iotedge-troubleshooting/README.md

 aziotctl check-list
 ```

-Here is a TLS test on a MQTT port:
+Here is a TLS example on a MQTT port using `openssl`:

 ```sh
 openssl s_client -connect iot-bluefactory.azure-devices.net:8883 -brief